StackPug/Today-I-learned/TIL.md

 Tuesday 9th December

 I didn't get the HTML complete but I am so close.
 I have a lot more time tomorrow so I am hoping to get a good few hours in.
 Today I learnt about more ways to make websites accessible including, aria-hidden, aria-describedby.

+Wednesday 10th December

+I finished the HTML part and then I completed the extra computing section that has been added in since I started.
+I have begun CSS and I am so excited to put it to the test on my website.
+As it is the christmas period fast approaching and I have two young children, I won't be able to sit and code as much as I would like and that's ok because they won't always be this young.
+I will dedicate what time I can.
+I have a book I want to read called "She's in CTRL" by Anne Marie Imafidon.
+And I will listen to Free Code Camps new podcast on Friday.
+I need to find some other tech related pod casts to listen to.